timotheeg/NESTrisStatsUI/docs/stats.md

 ![Pieces Matrix](./stats/pieces_matrix.png)

-The second thing the piece section is the distribution matrix, which is crammed with information.
+The second thing the piece section shows is the distribution matrix, which is crammed with information.
 There are 7 rows, one for each piece type, with the following information in each row:

 * Piece type (colored based on the level)
 * Number of pieces released for that type